 What Makes UC-II® Different?

 Traditional joint supplements like glucosamine and chondroitin work by adding raw materials for cartilage repair.
-UC-II® takes a different approach by addressing the root cause of inflammation — the immune system.
+UC-II® takes a different approach by addressing the root cause of inflammation — the immune response.

 That’s why it’s effective at much lower doses and works faster in many cases.